 So how do you do it?
 It couldn’t be simpler.
 Just create a soft, clean and comfortable space and lay your baby down on their front.
 My babies hated tummy time and to me it looked awkward and unnatural for them to be so flat and sprawled out on their tummies; If you have a babocush however, your baby can be placed in a much more natural and comfortable tummy down position, just like they’re lying against your chest.
 Babies tend to tolerate tummy time a lot better when on the babocush.
 Engage with your baby while they’re on their front, this will encourage them to lift their head.
 It might take a little trial and error until you figure out what works best for both you and your baby, but you’ll get the hang of it.
 Over time, you can build up tummy time play so that your baby is spending more and more time on their front.

-Though you’ll have more pressing concerns, it’s important to build tummy time into your daily schedule, because of the many benefits that it brings.
+Try to remember with all these ideas that it is important to offer your reassurance with a nice calm voice.
+Singing can also help when doing tummy time with your little one.
+Though you’ll have more pressing concerns, it’s important to build tummy time into your daily schedule because of the many benefits that it brings.